serpent-os/serpentos.com/content/blog/snakes-on-a-boat.md

 ---

-We had intended to get a blog post out a little bit quicker, but the last month has been extremely chaotic.
+We had intended to get a blog post out a little bit quicker, but the last month has been extremely action packed.
 However, it has paid off immensely.
 As our friends at Solus [recently announced](https://getsol.us/2023/04/18/a-new-voyage/) it is time to embark on a new voyage.

 <!--more-->